Egyptian Labour Corps: Scope of operations

 Rail was laid at the rate of 15 mi a month and the pipeline construction eventually caught up with the railway at El Arish in February 1917.
 At this time General Harry Chauvel ordered aerial counter-attacks on German and Ottoman positions to stop as retaliation against German aerial attacks on the Egyptian Labour Corps, which stopped the railway gangs from continuing the strategically vital railway on to Rafah.

 Under the supervision of administrative officers of corps, divisions and sanitary sections, troops worked alongside the Egyptian Labour Corps in the fight against pests in the Jordan Valley.
 This involved, among other strategies, draining swamps, and constructing hard horse standings.
 Near Jericho in 1918 a 600-strong company of the Egyptian Labour Corps worked for two months to suppress mosquitoes breeding in the overflow from the Ain es Sultan spring.

 Recruitment

 This was carried out by Egyptian agents who visited villages in their sub-district under the direction of a district recruiting officer who was assisted by a medical officer.
-These two officers inspected and examined all recruits and the agent was paid P.T.
-5 for each recruit who passed.
+These two officers inspected and examined all recruits and the agent was paid 5 piastres for each recruit who passed.
 Each successful recruit could choose between Camel Transport, Horse Transport, Labour, Remount and Veterinary corps and services.
 The recruits enlisted for six months and were given an advance of English £3/-/- to provide for dependents.
 At the Recruiting Depot the recruit was issued with blankets and an overcoat and at the corps or service depot he was disinfected, given clothes and equipment.
-In the Egyptian Labour Corps the pay was 5 P.T. per day while the other corps and services paid 6 P.T. per day plus clothing and rations.
+In the Egyptian Labour Corps the pay was 5 piastres per day while the other corps and services paid 6 piastres per day plus clothing and rations.